sebastianroming/sbstjn.github.io/_posts/2016-08-23-create-golang-cli-with-cobra-and-goxc.md

 Use "cli [command] --help" for more information about a command.
 ```

+## Branding with a custom name

-The project is stored in `github.com/heft/cli` so cobra uses `cli` as the default name.
-It's possible to change the name in the `root.go` file: Rename the file to `heft.go` and update the `RootCmd` configuration:
+As the project is stored in `github.com/heft/cli` cobra uses `cli` as the default name.
+It's possible to change the command name in the `root.go` file: Rename the file to `heft.go` and update the `RootCmd` configuration:

 ```go
 var RootCmd = &cobra.Command{